Reforma did a national “encuesta” (survey) of Mexican eating habits in May, and here are some of their results.

 Although you usually think of Mexican lunches as being rather leisurely affairs, the statistics show that only 5% of lunches go beyond an hour, with 57% of lunches going from 30 to 60 minutes and 37% taking less than 30 minutes.
 Where I will live, 7% go beyond an hour, 68% go 30 to 60 minutes (the highest percentage in the country), and 25% go less than 30 minutes (the lowest percentage in the country).

-Nationally, the largest portion of the population eats dinner between 8 and 9 pm (39%), followed by after 9 pm (37%) and before 8 pm (22%).
-In Mexico City, about 40% eat between 8 and 9, nearly the same percentage as those who eat after 9 pm.
+When it comes to Mexican eating habits at dinner time, nationally, the largest portion of the population eats dinner between 8 and 9 pm (39%).
+This is followed by 37% eating after 9 pm and before 8 pm.
+The Mexican eating habits in Mexico City have about 40% of the population eating between 8 and 9, nearly the same percentage as those who eat after 9 pm.

 77% of the population has tortillas with their food daily, while 58% put salsa on their food each day and 46% have a ration of beans.